KingMario/video-downloader/README.md

 # Video Downloader Chrome Extension

-This Chrome extension, named "Video Downloader", allows users to download videos.
+This Chrome extension, named "Video Downloader", allows users to download videos from LinkedIn Learning.
 It integrates into the Chrome browser, providing a convenient way to save videos directly to your computer.

 ## Features

 - **Context Menu Integration**: Right-click to download the video from the page you're viewing.
-- **Automatic Video Detection**: The extension detects when you're on a video page and enables the download option.
+- **Automatic Video Detection**: The extension detects when you're on a LinkedIn Learning video page and enables the download option.
 - **Download Management**: Downloads are managed and tracked within the extension, ensuring no duplicates.
 - **Organized Downloads**: The extension automatically organizes downloaded videos by creating a dedicated folder for each course.
 Within each course folder, it further categorizes videos into section folders.
 Additionally, each video file is prefixed with the sequence number of its section, ensuring a structured and easily navigable collection of downloads.